 - Be at your best physically and mentally.
-It's not a good idea to stay up until 3:00 A.M. partying with friends or cramming for an exam the night before your speech.
+It's not a good idea to stay up until 2:00 A.M. partying with friends or cramming for an exam the night before your speech.
 A good night's sleep will serve you better. - As you are waiting to speak, quietly tighten and relax your leg muscles, or squeeze your hands together and then release them.
 Such actions help reduce tension by providing an outlet for your extra adrenaline. - Take a couple slow, deep breaths before you start to speak.
-When they are tense, most people take short, shallow breaths, which only reinforces their anxiety.
+Most people, when they are tense, take short, shallow breaths, which only reinforces their anxiety.
 Deep breathing breaks this cycle of tension and helps calm your nerves. - Work especially hard on your introduction.
-Research has shown that a speaker's anxiety level begins to drop significantly after the first 30 to 60 seconds of a presentation.
-18 Once you get through the introduction, you should find smoother sailing the rest of the way. - Make eye contact with members of your audience.
-Remember that they are individual people, not a blur of faces.
-And they are your friends. - Concentrate on communicating with your audience rather than on worrying about your stage fright.
-If you get caught up in your speech, your audience will too. - Use visual aids.
-They create interest, draw attention away from you, and make you feel less self-conscious.
+Research has shown that a speaker's anxiety level begins to drop significantly after the first 30 to 60 seconds of a presentation.19 Once you get through the introduction, you should find smoother sailing the rest of the way.